 BIO A02H3 Y is a lecture and laboratory course designed to encourage students to think broadly and critically about some major areas of study in Biology (e.g. Animal Physiology & Ecology and Evolutionary Biology).
 There is one 3-hour Biology Lecture each week and one 3-hour Lab (Practical) every two weeks.
-The Biology Lectures are on Thursdays 4:00-7:00 p.m. in AA112.
+The Biology Lectures are on Thursdays 12:00 p.m. - 3:00 p.m. in SW128.
+The Lab practicals will be scheduled on Thursdays or Fridays (Lab are scheduled on Friday only if supported by class enrollment).